volatiletech/sqlboiler/README.md

 - `AddX()`: Add more relationships to the existing set of related Xs: pilot.AddLanguages(...)
 - `SetX()`: Remove all existing relationships, and replace them with the provided set: pilot.SetLanguages(...)
 - `RemoveX()`: Remove all provided relationships: pilot.RemoveLanguages(...)

+**Important**: Remember to use transactions around these set helpers for performance and data integrity.
+SQLBoiler does not do this automatically due to it's transparent API which allows you to batch any number of calls in a transaction without spawning subtransactions you don't know about or are not supported by your database.

 **To One** code examples: